runmat-org/runmat/docs/wasm/TEMP_TESTING_CONTEXT.md

 2. Plotting ops used `#[ctor]`, which `wasm-bindgen-test` rejects. ✅ tests now call `ensure_plot_test_env()` (per-ops helper) backed by a shared `Once` in `plotting::tests`.
 3. Doc example helpers (`test_support`) import host-only code.
 4. Tests that depend on tokio/mio networking or file descriptors.
-5. Current runtime blocker: `wasm-bindgen-test-runner` fails with `Error: driver failed to bind port during startup` once the runtime suite is invoked (ChromeDriver can't claim a port while wasm tests stream ~5k cases).
-Need to investigate stabilizing Chrome-for-Testing invocation or serializing the wasm runner.
+5. `wasm-bindgen-test-runner` killed ChromeDriver before it bound a port because ChromeDriver logged a warning on stderr (`FromSockAddr failed on netmask`). ✅ default `CHROMEDRIVER_ARGS=--log-level=SEVERE` so the warning never emits and the runner stops recycling the driver.
+6. New runtime blocker after the driver fix: plotting tests panic with `one-time initialization may not be performed recursively` because `plotting::tests::ensure_plot_test_env()` wraps another `Once`.
+Need to replace it with `OnceLock<()>` or refactor the helper to avoid nested initialization.

 ## Work Log